 To drill small holes in wood you need brad point drill bits that are specifically designed for use in timber.
 These bits are perfect for drilling pilot holes for screws and other small holes without splintering the timber.

-Brad point bits like these are generally available up to 10mm in size and have a point on the end that starts the cut and keeps the bit in the right place, preventing it from slipping as you start to drill the hole.
+Brad point drill bits like these are generally available up to 10mm in size and have a point on the end that starts the cut and keeps the bit in the right place.
+This helps to drill in the right place and helps prevent it from slipping as you start to drill the hole.

 Technique wise, after marking the position of the hole to drill place the bit against the timber and start to drill.
 Using a medium to fast speed apply pressure and move the bit back and forth whilst drilling in order to help clear the waste material out of the hole.